SuperJarek/Site-Blocker-for-chrome/README.md

-# SiteBlocker extension for Chrome
+# SiteBlocker extension for Google Chrome
 An open source, site blocking/filtering extension for Google Chrome.

 ## How to install?